H.R. 1521: DOC Access Act of 2025

 42 U.S.C.
 300gg-19a — Patient Protections

-The section of the Public Health Service Act that this bill inserts a new section after, establishing dental and vision plan rules alongside existing patient protections
+The section of the Public Health Service Act that this bill inserts new section 2719B after, placing the dental and vision plan rules alongside existing patient protections

-The existing statute governing excepted benefits like limited-scope dental and vision plans — this bill’s conforming amendment modifies this section
+The excepted-benefits statute (PHS Act section 2722) governing limited-scope dental and vision plans — the bill's conforming amendment modifies section 2722(c)(1) here

 Who is lobbying on H.R.
 1521?